dmrunalini/swaralaya-music-academy/README.md

-# Swaralya Music Academy
+# Swaralaya Music Academy

-Welcome to the Swaralya Music Academy project!
+Welcome to the Swaralaya Music Academy project!
 This Angular application is designed to manage music courses, students, and schedules effectively.

 ## Features